 By its very nature, the cloud resides outside of your enterprise’s perimeter.
 So, it’s not always appropriate to apply the traditional notions of perimeter security to machines that reside in your hybrid cloud environments.
-In other words, you can no longer automatically trust everything that is within your “castle and moat” because, as I mentioned in a previous blog, those boundaries no longer exist.
+In other words, you can no longer automatically trust everything that is within your "castle and moat" because those boundaries no longer exist.

 Elastic computing has become the norm.
 So, in an on-demand environment, such as the cloud, Zero Trust bootstrapping systems require an identity right out of the gate.
 And in this type of machine-centric world, human nature doesn’t make sense as a checkpoint—we can no longer make gross assumptions on which external systems should be trusted.